R-Ahmadi01/Garbage-classification/README.md

 | TTR   |    0.90   |    0.77   |    0.83      |
 | Green |    0.92   |    0.94   |    0.93      |
 | Black |    0.78   |    0.73   |    0.76      |

+To recapitulate, the class-wise precision, recall, and F1 scores highlight that the model is particularly strong in identifying "Green" items, as indicated by the highest F1-score of 0.93.
+In contrast, the "Black" class has the lowest F1-score (0.76), pointing to a need for further improvement.
+The model's overall test accuracy of 84.6% demonstrates a solid performance for a multi-class classification task in a real-world scenario, where variability in lighting, angle, and background can add complexity.
+However, addressing the misclassifications in specific classes, particularly "Black" and "TTR," could push the accuracy even higher and reduce misclassification costs in practical applications.

 ---